 Homemade vanilla extract

-Get these bottles started now and maybe include copies of your best cookie or cake recipe using vanilla extract, so they can try it out themselves over the holiday break.
+Grab some airtight glass bottles (these are affordable and work great), and get started now then maybe include copies of your best cookie or cake recipe using vanilla extract, so they can try it out themselves over the holiday break.

 Other homemade flavor extracts